SEMOSS/documentation/docusaurus/docs/Advanced Installation/Frontend Installation.md

 sidebar_position: 3
 ---

-# Local CFG AI Front End Installation Guide
+# Local SEMOSS Front End Installation Guide

 ## Overview

-The main way that you'll interact with a Gen AI app is through the CFG AI server.
+The main way that you'll interact with a Gen AI app is through the SEMOSS server.
 By using the SDK you will be able to access the data that you have stored inside your server.
-However, you can also setup CFG AI to run locally.
+However, you can also setup SEMOSS to run locally.

-There are several reasons why this might be useful to you, the main one being that you will have admin privileges back in, and that you can change the CFG AI interface to fit your needs more directly.
+There are several reasons why this might be useful to you, the main one being that you will have admin privileges back in, and that you can change the SEMOSS interface to fit your needs more directly.

-This guide will go through what steps to take to get CFG AI to run locally as a frontend server.
+This guide will go through what steps to take to get SEMOSS to run locally as a frontend server.

 ## Prerequisites

 ### Node.js
 You can install Node on your machine by downloading the appropriate installer for your device directly from the Node.js website.
-Version [v18.16.0](https://nodejs.org/download/release/v18.16.0/) is suggested for our projects (for most Deloitte-issued Windows machines, you should download `node-v18.16.0-x64.msi`).
+Version [v18.16.0](https://nodejs.org/download/release/v18.16.0/) is suggested for our projects (for most Windows machines, you should download `node-v18.16.0-x64.msi`).

 ### Code Editor
 You'll need to have your code editor of choice downloaded on your machine.
 We suggest [Visual Studio Code](https://code.visualstudio.com/)